csc-training/high-level-gpu-programming/exercises/kokkos/01-hello/README.md

 2. Return to `/path/higher-level-gpu-programming/exercises/kokkos/01-hello/` and just type `make` to compile.

-3. Run on Lumi or Mahti by `srun ./executable`
+3. Run on Lumi or Mahti by `srun ./executable`  (add required flags according to the underlying system and user, eg, --account=XXX, --partition=YYY, etc.)